dogshoes/gotenna-notes/README.md

 **Connecting to your goTenna outside the official app will probably brick your unit.
 It might cause it to launch off your desk and off in to space.
 Who knows.
 Read this document at your own risk.**

 Connect the goTenna over USB to any desktop computer and it shows up as a "goTenna" (swell!), and exposes a serial port over USB.
 Connecting to this serial port at 9600 baud gives us an undocumented CLI.
 Neat-o.
+I can't determine whether this mode is purely diagnostic or whether it might be possible to fully control the goTenna.

 Periodically send a message over the serial port or else you'll get this message and the serial port will drop!